rantahar/introduction-to-mpi/_episodes/05-parallel-paradigms.md

 ~~~
 {: .language-python .show-python}

-Other than changing the number of loops from `N` to `m`, the code is
+- Other than changing the number of loops from `N` to `m`, the code is
   exactly the same.
-Here, `m` is the reduced number of loops each core
+- `m` is the reduced number of loops each core needs to do (if there
-needs to do (if there are `N` cores, `m` is 1 (= `N`/`N`)).
-But the
+  are `N` cores, `m` is 1 (= `N`/`N`)).

-parallelization by message passing is not complete yet.
-In the message
+But the parallelization by message passing is not complete yet.
+In the
-passing paradigm, each core is independent from the other cores.
-We
+message passing paradigm, each core is independent from the other
+cores.
-must make sure that each core has correct data to compute and write
+- Must make sure that each core has correct data to compute
-out the results in correct order.
-This part depends on the computer
+  and write out the results in correct order.
-system.
-Let's assume that the system is a cluster computer.
-In a
+- Depends on the computer system.
-cluster computer, sometimes only one core has an access to the file
+- For example in a cluster computer, sometimes only one core has an access
-system.
-In this case, this particular core reads in the whole data and
+  to the file system.
+This core reads in the whole data and sends the
-sends the correct data to each core (including itself).
-MPI
+  correct data to each core (including itself).
+MPI communications!
-communications!
-After the computation, each core sends the result to
+- After the computation, each core sends the result to that particular
-that particular core.
-This particular core writes out the received
+  core, which core writes out the received data in a file in the
+  correct order.
-data in a file in the correct order.
-If the cluster computer supports
+- If the cluster computer supports a parallel file system, each core
-a parallel file system, each core reads the correct data from one
+  reads the correct data from one file, computes and writes out the
-file, computes and writes out the result to one file in correct order.
+  result to one file in correct order.

 In the end, both data parallel and message passing logically achieve
 the following: